-A major applied component of specialist training is the internship in school psychology.
+The culminating field-based training experience of the specialist program is the internship in school psychology.
 All students are required to successfully complete a supervised field placement consisting of a minimum of 1,200 clock hours in an elementary and/or secondary school setting.
-Students should plan to work 40 hours per week over the course of an academic year.
 The internship is typically completed in one academic year following completion of all prerequisite course work with a GPA of 3.0 or higher.

 It is the student's responsibility to investigate and apply for internship opportunities.
 Prior to submitting applications, students' eligibility must be reviewed.
 The program office will verify the student's eligibility to accept and subsequently begin an internship.
-Specific guidelines and procedures for the internship application process will be provided to students at the appropriate time in their curriculum.
+Because of the competitive nature of the internship process, each student is required to apply to at least three settings.